act-rules/act-rules.github.io/__deprecated__/_drafts/outdated/SC1-1-1+SC4-1-2-interactive-images.md

 Environment: Web Browser

 success_criterion:
   - 1.1.1
   - 4.1.2

 authors:
   - Wilco Fiers
   - Mark Rogers
 ---

 ## Description

 This rule checks image buttons and image links are have a text alternative, and that this alternative is descriptive of either the image or of the purpose of the interactive element.

-*Editor note*: This rule is designed to replace (parts of) [SC1-1-1-text-alternative](/rules/SC1-1-1-text-alternative.html)
+_Editor note_: This rule is designed to replace (parts of) [SC1-1-1-text-alternative](/rules/SC1-1-1-text-alternative.html)

 ## Assumptions

-*There are currently no assumptions*
+\*There are currently There are no assumptions.

 ## Test procedure